 Most generator-related deaths are from carbon monoxide poisoning, which is a result of toxic engine exhaust produced by generators used indoors or in partially-enclosed spaces.

-- If you start to feel sick, dizzy, or weak while using a generator, get to fresh air RIGHT AWAY.
+- If you start to feel sick, dizzy, a headache, confusion, or weakness while using a generator, get to fresh air RIGHT AWAY.
 DO NOT DELAY.

 - If you experience serious symptoms, get medical attention immediately.
 Inform medical staff that you suspect carbon monoxide poisoning.